huggingface/optimum-graphcore/examples/language-modeling/README.md

 ## BERT pre-training

-The following example pre-trains BERT-base on English Wikipedia *from scratch*.
+The following example pre-trains BERT-base and -large on English Wikipedia *from scratch*.
 This uses the HuggingFace `IPUTrainer` for training, designed to perform training on GraphCore IPUs.
 The model is trained on two tasks:

 - Masked Language Modeling (MLM)
 - Next Sentence Prediction (NSP)